concourse/rfcs/037-prototypes/proposal.md

 type MessageResponse struct {
   // The object.
   Object Object `json:"object"`

+  // Encrypted fields of the object.
+  Encrypted EncryptedObject `json:"encrypted"`

   // Metadata to associate with the object.
 Shown to the user.
   Metadata []MetadataField `json:"metadata,omitempty"`